Ulupalakua AVA

-Ulupalakua is the initial American Viticultural Area (AVA) in the state of Hawaii located on the island of Maui.
-It was established as the 257^{th} AVA on June 30, 2021, by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Mark Beaman, winemaker at Maui Wines, proposing a viticultural area named "Ulupalakua."
+Ulupalakua is the initial American Viticultural Area[ (AVA) in the state of Hawaii located on the island of Maui.
+It was established as the nation's 257^{th} appellation on June 30, 2021 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Mark Beaman, winemaker at Maui Wines, proposing a viticultural area named "Ulupalakua."

 The viticultural area is located within the historic privately owned, 18000 acre, Ulupalakua Ranch on the western slopes of Mount Haleakala, a massive shield volcano that covers more than 75% of the island of Maui, Hawaii.
 The AVA covers approximately 70 acre with approximately 16 acre of vineyards.
 Although there is no winery within its boundary, grapes are processed at the Maui Wines facility, which is a short distance south of the AVA.
 According to the petition, the distinguishing features of the Ulupalakua AVA include its topography, soils, and climate.